 VR technology has grown considerably over the last few years and experts predict that the virtual and augmented reality market will grow from $9 million in 2018 to $215 billion by 2021.
-Many companies have begun investing in the emerging technology, leading it to be used for gaming, but does VR actually have a future with gaming?
+Many companies have begun investing in the emerging technology (like robotics), leading it to be used for gaming, but does VR actually have a future with gaming?

 Console VR Gaming